microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/2-data-types.md

-Although string literals are convenient to use in introductory Rust examples, they aren’t suitable for every situation in which we may want to use text, since not every string can be known at compile time *(like when a user interacts with our program and sends text to it via a terminal)*.
+Although string literals are convenient to use in introductory Rust examples, they aren’t suitable for every situation in which we may want to use text, since not every string can be known at compile time *(like when a user interacts with a program and sends text via a terminal)*.

 For these situations, Rust has a second string type, `String`.
 This type is allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.
 You can create